-At Lebowitz and Mzhen LLC, our attorneys are committed to making sure that pharmacy misfill victims and their loved ones receive the personal injury compensation they deserve in the Washington D.C. area, and in Maryland.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys are committed to making sure that pharmacy misfill victims and their loved ones receive the personal injury compensation they deserve in the Washington D.C. area, and in Maryland.
 Contact us today for a free consultation.

 Rite Aid to Pay $2.5 M for Drug Mix-up, Montgomery Advertiser, January 27, 2010